planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 This gives you some insight into how to play this game, at least for the parts where you want to use the rules.
 Your experience may vary because any RPG depends heavily on the group involved.
 Play with good people and you will have a good game.

 The Guide has gotten together with a few good friends as players: *Dana* and *Troy*.
 Dana is playing Viktor, the embittered ex-fencer from the character creation example.
-Troy is playing Kirin, a cunning and stealthy type.
+Troy is playing Robin, a cunning and stealthy type.

 **Guide:** Ok, so last session you two were trying to sneak into the upper floor of a suspicious antique store.
 It's midday and you are still in the shop posing as customers, where we left off.
 There are no other customers now and the clerk is at his desk fiddling with the register.
 He doesn't seem to be watching you.
 How are you going about this?

-**Troy/Kirin:** Is there a door in the shop leading to the upper floor?
+**Troy/Robin:** Is there a door in the shop leading to the upper floor?

 **Guide:** yes, there is -- but in the back of the shop in full view of the clerk.

-**Troy/Kirin:** hmm, I need cover to sneak in there.
+**Troy/Robin:** hmm, I need cover to sneak in there.
 Any other way...?

 **Dana/Viktor:** Well, I'm not much for sneaking around but I can distract the clerk.
 I look for an item and pretend I am interested.
 What's in here anyway?